richardvanthof/Extract-FX/ReadMe.md

 ## Pull request requirements
 For a commit to be eledgible for merging it needs pass the ci/cd pipeline.
 To do that it must comply with the following:
-- The code needs to work
+- The code needs to work.
 - All functions must contain `types`.
 - Make sure `yarn test` passes.
 - All functions need to have a unit test.
 - No linting errors allowed.
-Run `yarn lint` to check this.
+Run `yarn lint:fix` to check.
 ---

 ## Config